neondatabase/website/content/docs/introduction/billing.md

 To estimate your own monthly _Compute time_ cost:

-1. Determine the compute size that you require, in Compute Units (CUs).
+1. Determine the compute size you require, in Compute Units (CUs).
 1. Estimate the amount of _Active time_ per month for your compute(s).
 1. Find the _Compute-hour_ rate for your region.
 The [billing rates](#billing-rates) table shows _Compute-hour_ prices for a <sup>1</sup>&frasl;<sub>4</sub> Compute Unit (CU).
 (The formula below multiplies that rate by 4 to get per hour cost for a full compute.)
 1. Input the values into the _Compute time_ cost formula: